2014 Citi Open – Men's doubles

-Julien Benneteau and Nenad Zimonjić were the defending champions, but chose not to participate together.
+Julien Benneteau and Nenad Zimonjić were the defending doubles champions, but chose not to participate together.
 Benneteau played alongside Michaël Llodra, but lost to Jean-Julien Rojer and Horia Tecău in the first round.
 Zimonjić teamed up with Daniel Nestor, but lost to Juan Sebastián Cabal and David Marrero in the first round.

-Rojer and Tecău won the title, defeating Sam Groth and Leander Paes in the final, 7–5, 6–4.
+The unseeded team of Rojer and Tecău won the title, defeating Sam Groth and Leander Paes in the final, 7–5, 6–4.